aiven/aiven-docs/docs/platform/howto/use-billing-groups.md

 ## Delete billing groups

 1. Select the name of the billing group to delete.
-1. On the **Projects** tab, confirm that no projects are assigned to this billing group.
+1. On the **Projects** tab, confirm that the billing group has no projects.
     If there are projects listed, move them to a different billing group.
-1. Click the three dots next to the current accumulated monthly bill amount.
+1. Click <ConsoleLabel name="actions"/> next to the current accumulated monthly bill amount.
-1. Select **Delete** and **Confirm**.
+1. Click **Delete** and **Confirm**.

-You are taken back to the Billing page.